-In cases of MERS, SARS and 2019-nCoV, reproduction was successful enough to jump from animal-to-human and then from human-to-human, but that doesn’t mean it has evolved enough to become a persistent human pathogen.
+In cases of MERS, SARS and SARS-CoV-2, reproduction was successful enough to jump from animal-to-human and then from human-to-human, but that doesn’t mean it has evolved enough to become a persistent human pathogen.

-“Once these virus mutations allow transmission to humans, their survival becomes dependent on optimization of virus infection in humans.”
-A swift public health response can mitigate the likelihood of this, by limiting the spread of infection in humans and thus reducing the chance of new, more efficient viruses from emerging.
-In some cases, unpredictable variables may also work to suppress the mutation’s level of infectiousness, like weather or other circulating pathogens, as examples.
+“Once these virus mutations allow transmission to humans, their survival becomes dependent on optimization of virus infection between humans.”
+A swift public health response can mitigate the likelihood of this by limiting the spread of infection in humans and, thus, reducing the chance of new, more efficient viruses from emerging.
+In some cases, unpredictable variables may also work to suppress the spread of the virus, like weather conditions or other circulating pathogens, as examples.

 “We are still speculating why exactly SARS disappeared.
 One hypothesis is that while SARS was able to cause human-to-human transmission, the virus wasn’t able to go from one season to the next.
 It basically got its one winter transmission season then largely disappeared and never came back.”

-The virulency of 2019-nCoV remains to be seen, although it has demonstrated significant adaptability to spread from person-to-person in areas of outbreak and recently outpaced SARS in number of documented cases and fatalities.
-Early reports estimate that it may have a basic reproduction number (R0) of 2.5,4 meaning that for every infected patient, at least two others on average are contracting the disease.
+The virulence of SARS-Cov-2 remains to be seen, although it has demonstrated significant adaptability to spread from person-to-person in areas of outbreak and outpaced SARS in number of documented cases and fatalities.
 Dr. Esper cautions that the true number of infected patients will still take some time to confirm.